domRiddle/ASF/Setting-up.md

 In any case, after you're done with configuring your config, you should start **ASF.exe** executable, by double clicking it.

-If you're not using Windows OS, you should install **[latest Mono](https://github.com/JustArchi/ArchiSteamFarm/wiki/Mono)** in order to be able to launch ASF.
-You can then start ASF by executing ```mono ASF.exe``` from terminal/shell.
+If you're using Windows OS, make sure you have **[latest .NET framework](https://www.microsoft.com/en-us/download/details.aspx?id=49981)** installed.
+If you're not using Windows OS, you should install **[latest Mono](https://github.com/JustArchi/ArchiSteamFarm/wiki/Mono)** in order to be able to launch ASF, then can then start ASF by executing ```mono ASF.exe``` from terminal/shell.

 ***